Percy Hilder Miles

 Percy Hilder Miles (12 July 1878 – 18 April 1922) was an English composer, violinist and academic.
 For most of his career he was Professor of Harmony at the Royal Academy of Music.
-Among his students at was the composer Rebecca Clarke, and among Miles' associates was Lionel Tertis.
+Among his students was the composer Rebecca Clarke, and among Miles' associates was Lionel Tertis.

 He was a prolific composer of 160 or so works, most of them unpublished.